Japan–Montenegro relations: Recent developments

 Montenegro has an honorary consulate in Tokyo, but there is no resident Japanese representative in Montenegro.
 However, the country has been recipient of Japanese development aid, and in 2017 the Japanese ambassador to Serbia visited the Montenegrin Prime Minister.

 Montenegro has minor trade relations with Japan.
 In 2017 it imported goods worth €19 million from there and exported €2 million worth.
 According to the Japanese Foreign Ministry, there was a very small community of 27 Japanese nationals in Montenegro in 2017.

-In 2016, Montenegro expelled 58 foreigners (of whom only four were Japanese) linked to the doomsday cult Aum Shinrikyo, which was behind the deadly nerve gas assault on the Tokyo subway in March 1995.
-A police statement said they had “received information from [Japanese] partner security services showing that a group of foreign nationals, who were numbers of a closed religious group, were staying in Montenegro.”
+In 2016, Montenegro expelled 58 foreigners (of whom only four were Japanese) linked to the doomsday cult Aum Shinrikyo, which was behind the 1995 Tokyo subway sarin attack.
+A police statement said they had "received information from [Japanese] partner security services showing that a group of foreign nationals, who were numbers of a closed religious group, were staying in Montenegro".